MichaIng/DietPi-Docs/docs/user-guide_install.md

 Once the packages have been updated, DietPi will ask you to confirm whether you would like to enable user analytics.

-DietPi survey is **optional**, and not enabled by default.
-It is anonymous, secured and require a minimal data survey.
+DietPi Survey is **optional**, and not enabled by default.
+It is anonymous, secured and requires a minimal data transfer.
 ALL the shared details are published on the [dietpi.com/survey](https://dietpi.com/survey/) page.
 Checkout and see how DietPi is used !

 ![dietpi-data](assets/images/dietpi-data-policy.jpg)

 The default DietPi password is public, so you’ll be asked to change this at the next stage for both the `root` and `dietpi` user accounts.
 Select OK and hit enter, then provide your password (twice) to confirm.

-You can change this again later by typing `passwd` at the terminal.
+You can change the password again later by typing `passwd` at the terminal.

 ![dietpi-password](assets/images/dietpi-password-01.jpg)

-## 4. Installing software with the DietPi-Software tool
+## 4. Install software with the DietPi-Software tool

 The base installation of DietPi is minimal **by design**, allowing you to choose what software you want to install and use.
 If you’re unsure what software to install, checkout [DietPi Optimised Software](../user-optimised-software) page for more details.

 !!! info "How do I run **DietPi-Software** and install **Optimised software** ?"